Yuta Watanabe: College career

-In fall of 2014, George Washington Colonials men's basketball head coach Mike Lonergan received a phone call from Jamie Cosgrove, a coach at Trinity College who saw Watanabe play with St. Thomas More.
-Watanabe eventually committed to play for George Washington.
-This move allowed him to attend George Washington University for the 2014 year as a freshman.
+In fall 2014, George Washington Colonials head coach Mike Lonergan received a phone call from Jamie Cosgrove, a coach at Trinity College who saw Watanabe play with St. Thomas More.
+Watanabe eventually committed to play for GWU.
+This allowed him to attend GWU in the 2014-15 year as a freshman.
 It was made official when Watanabe posted the message through Twitter, "I've decided to go to George Washington University.
 The school has a good basketball team, too.
 I'm sure I'll have hard times both in basketball and academics, but I'll give it my best shot."
 According to ESPN, his second option was Fordham, who gave Watanabe an offer to join their team as well.
-He became the first-ever Japanese-born man to be given an NCAA Division I basketball scholarship, and was only the fourth to ever play college basketball at that level.
-Regarding Watanabe's collegiate career, former Japanese college basketball player, KJ Matsui, said, "It's good for Nabe-chan (Watanabe) to play at a competitive team, but he's going to have to battle for playing time."
+He became the first Japanese-born male player to get an NCAA Division I basketball scholarship and just the fourth to play college basketball at that level.
+Regarding Watanabe's collegiate career, former Japanese college basketball player KJ Matsui said, "It's good for Nabe-chan (Watanabe) to play at a competitive team, but he's going to have to battle for playing time."
 The Colonials had four other recruits coming into the program for 2014–15: Anthony Swan, Darian Bryant, Matt Cimino, and Paul Jorgensen.

-Upon joining George Washington in 2014, feature profiles on Watanabe were published by several popular newspapers, such as The New York Times and The Washington Post.
-The fact that he was an Asian player assuming an important role greatly increased his popularity.
-Half-Chinese player, Zach Chu, who played for George Washington's Atlantic 10 rival Richmond, said, "To see someone of Asian descent, and play as well as he does, it's cool for college basketball, really cool for the Asian community."
-The George Washington athletics website received the second-most views from Japan in terms of pageviews by country, behind only the United States.
-On many occasions, he was congratulated on the school's campus itself.
-Watanabe spoke about his fame and legacy, "Japanese are thinking Americans are bigger and taller and more athletic.
+After he joined George Washington in 2014, featured profiles of Watanabe were published by major American newspapers such as The New York Times and The Washington Post.
+On Watanabe's athletic caliber and exceptional career breakthrough into the NBA, where players of East Asian descent are uncommon, former Richmond Spiders men's basketball player and half-Chinese Zach Chu said, "To see someone of Asian descent, and play as well as he does, it's cool for college basketball, really cool for the Asian community."
+The George Washington athletics website received the second-most views from Japan in hits by country, ranked behind only the U.S. On many occasions, he was congratulated on the school's campus.
+Speaking on his ethnic and racial background, sporting fame and athletic legacy, he said, "Japanese are thinking Americans are bigger and taller and more athletic.
 They are thinking it's more difficult for Japanese to play in NCAA, but I'm playing right now, so I want to make other people come to the United States."
-Although Asian players such as Matsui, Jeremy Lin, and Yuki Togashi had been the subject of racist comments in the past, Watanabe has yet to receive racial remarks in his first few years in the United States.
-Nevertheless, he stated, "If they said something racist, I don't care."
+NBA-bound players of East Asian ancestry such as Matsui, Yao Ming, Jeremy Lin, and Yuki Togashi have been the target of racist comments in the past, but Watanabe apparently did not receive racially insensitive remarks in his first few years in the NBA and the U.S. Nevertheless, he said, "If they said something racist, I don't care."